About a manger, ‘neath auspicious light

 So bearing gifts dream fostered from afar

-To spread about the newborn savior’s feet.
+To spread before the newborn Savior’s feet.

 On Golden hay lay Frankincense and Myrrh,